The latest update to this website was at 755pm Sunday (HST)

 ~~~ Hawaii Weather Narrative ~~~

-Glenn’s Saturday comments: I’m home here in upper Kula, Maui, I hope you have a great Friday wherever you happen to be spending it.
+Glenn’s Sunday comments: I’m home here in upper Kula, Maui, Hawaii.
+I hope you have a good Sunday wherever you happen to be spending it.

 Here’s a near real-time Wind Profile of the Pacific Ocean – along with a Closer View of the islands / Here’s the latest Weather Map / Vog map animation